MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 Non-UWP apps can also be packaged into MSIX packages.
 While these apps can use some of the Windows App SDK App Lifecycle features, they must use the manifest approach where this is available.
 For example, they cannot use the Windows App SDK **RegisterForXXXActivation** APIs and must instead register for rich activation via the manifest.

-All the constraints for packaged apps also apply to WinUI 3 apps, which are MSIX-packaged, and there are additional considerations as described below.
+All the constraints for packaged apps also apply to WinUI 3 apps that are packaged; and there are additional considerations as described below.

 **Important considerations**: